Hildegard of Bingen: Monastic life

-In any case, Hildegard and Jutta were enclosed together at Disibodenberg and formed the core of a growing community of women attached to the monastery of monks.
+In any case, Hildegard and Jutta were enclosed together at Disibodenberg and formed the core of a growing community of women attached to the monastery of monks, named a Frauenklause, a type of female hermitage.
 Jutta was also a visionary and thus attracted many followers who came to visit her at the monastery.
-Hildegard tells us that Jutta taught her to read and write, but that she was unlearned and therefore, incapable of teaching Hildegard sound biblical interpretation.
+Hildegard states that Jutta taught her to read and write, but that she was unlearned, and therefore incapable of teaching Hildegard sound Biblical interpretation.
 The written record of the Life of Jutta indicates that Hildegard probably assisted her in reciting the psalms, working in the garden, other handiwork, and tending to the sick.
 This might have been a time when Hildegard learned how to play the ten-stringed psaltery.
 Volmar, a frequent visitor, may have taught Hildegard simple psalm notation.
 The time she studied music could have been the beginning of the compositions she would later create.